waylonli/MATcH/README.md

 # MATcH

-Supporting code for the paper [BERT is not The Count: Learning to Match Mathematical Statements with Proofs](https://homepages.inf.ed.ac.uk/scohen/eacl23match.pdf)
+Supporting code for the EACL 2023 paper [BERT is not The Count: Learning to Match Mathematical Statements with Proofs](https://arxiv.org/abs/2102.02110)

 We develop a model to match mathematical statements to their corresponding proofs.
 This task can be used in areas such as mathematical information retrieval.
 Our work comes with a dataset for this task, including a large number of statement-proof pairs in different areas of mathematics.